THE LORE OF: Static Dress

 Nails pressed through beggars hands.

-Renowned for their enigmatic allure, it comes as no surprise that post-hardcore luminaries Static Dress intricately weave secrets and cryptic puzzles into their artistic endeavours.
-From the very inception of the band, frontman Olli Appleyard has emphasised that Static Dress transcends mere musical expression and instead represents a comprehensive art form, encompassing music videos, physical packaging, social media engagement, and an immersive online presence.
-In this article, we shall embark on a descent into the convoluted realm that has been meticulously crafted for us.
+Renowned for their enigmatic allure, post-hardcore luminaries Static Dress are known for weaving secrets and puzzles into their art.
+From the start, frontman Olli Appleyard has framed Static Dress as more than just a band—it’s a comprehensive art form that spans music videos, packaging, social media, and an immersive online presence.
+In this article, we explore the intricate world they’ve crafted.

 TBC and Prologue (Comic Book Soundtrack)